nineties/planck/spec/instruction.rst

    | 00100001 | lhs | uint (m) | uint (f) | uint (n) | n x args |
    +----------+~~~~~+~~~~~~~~~~+~~~~~~~~~~+~~~~~~~~~~+~~~~~~~~~~+

-   m is the index of module name in ID table section. f is also the index of function name in the section.
+   m is the index of the module in Import table section. f is the index of name of the function in ID table section.

 Branch Instructions